-With this in mind, it is also important to perform a standard evaluation of the Four Ps (product, price, placement, and promotion) of the intended consulting service.
-This helps frame how effectively a new consultant can enter the marketplace as well as the implications of what many consider to be the Fifth P- people, which is a key pivot point for all aspects of service delivery.
+With this in mind, it is also important to perform a standard evaluation of the Four Ps of Marketing (product, price, placement, and promotion) of the intended consulting service.2 This helps frame how effectively a new consultant can enter the marketplace, as well as the implications of what many consider to be the Fifth P- people, which is a key pivot point for all aspects of effective service delivery.
 A prospective consultant may have clarity about the service they want to offer but not the price.
 Will it be packaged as a single offering or with a continuum of other services?
-How will it be promoted through personal and professional networks?
-All of these factors need careful consideration before starting a consulting career.
+How will it be promoted through personal and professional networks, advertising, or otherwise?
+Is there demand in the marketplace for the service to be offered?
+All these factors need careful consideration before starting a consulting career.